play2lead/docker_vmware_host/README.md

 # Boot2docker
 This is an alternative to boot2docker to  make it work with vmware fusion until official support for fusion shared folders lands in boot2docker or docker/machine.
-All boot2docker images we have tried so far don't work properly with HGFS which is the most effective way to share folders with vmware fusion.
+All boot2docker images we have tried so far don't work properly with HGFS/NFS which is the most effective way to share folders with vmware fusion.

+You can use Virtual Box(ignore the name of the repo) or VMWare fusion to run this host.
+# Virtual Box
+Virtual box can only be used with NFS but it's still faster than running boot2docker with shared folders.

 # VMware fusion
 This image requires license for [vmware fusion provider for vagrant](http://www.vagrantup.com/vmware) to create and provision the machine and make sync folders work.
 Creation of the machine can be automated using packer but sync folders is quite a complicated problem to solve without vagrant.